Latest Updates

 9. X2Go

-Similar to the other options above, X2GO is designed to provide remote support for accessing desktops over the internet.
-It also offers security, optimal performance, and a computing system that’s easily scalable.
+Similar to the other options above, X2GO is designed to provide remote support for accessing desktops over the Internet.
+It also offers security, optimal performance, and an easily scalable computing system.

 Compatible OS: The server package runs on a Linux host, while client packages can work on Windows, Linux, or OS X.